 What is an avulsion fracture?

 Avulsion fractures can occur anywhere in the body, usually at joints. the ankle is one of the most common places for it to happen.
 When the ankle is sprained or twisted, a force is passed through the ligaments and tendons usually on the outside of the ankle.
 One of two things can then happen.

 Either the ligament or tendon tears, resulting in a sprained ankle, or the ligament or tendon pulls so hard on its bony attachment, that it pulls a small piece of bone off.
 This is known as an avulsion fracture.
 It is impossible to know which of these has happened following an ankle injury, without an x-ray.
 This is why it is always important to get an x-ray following a moderate to severe ankle injury.

-Although treatment is often the same whether there is an avulsion fracture or just a sprain, it may depend on the severity of the fracture and also its alignment.
+Although treatment is often the same whether there is an avulsion fracture or an ankle sprain, it may depend on the severity of the fracture and also its alignment.

-More severe avulsion fractures or fractures in children, may require casting for 6-8 weeks to allow the bone to heal.
+More severe avulsion fractures or fractures in children may require casting for 6-8 weeks to allow the bone to heal.

 Following this, a period of rehabilitation will be required to ensure that full strength and mobility are regained.

 Our step-by-step rehabilitation program takes you from initial injury to full fitness.